Darxo/Hardened/README.md

 ### Crossbows & Firearms

+- Crossbows and Firearms now start each battles unloaded
+- Crossbows and Firearms are unloaded after battle and their shots are returned to your Ammunition Supplies
 - Reloading any Crossbow or Firearm now applies the **Reload Disorientation**  until the start of your next turn
   - **Reload Disorientation** grants 50% less Ranged Defense
 - All Crossbows now have +10% chance to hit and +10% Armor Penetration